jpacg/awesome-stars/README.md

 ## Others

-- [JetBrainsMono](https://github.com/JetBrains/JetBrainsMono) - JetBrains Mono – the free and open-source typeface for developers
 - [traefik-with-swarm](https://github.com/lndj/traefik-with-swarm) - A traefik demo with docker swarm for little / personal project (You don't need k8s).
 - [msys2](https://github.com/msys2/msys2) - A software distro and building platform for Windows
 - [TaiChi](https://github.com/taichi-framework/TaiChi) - A framework to use Xposed module with or without Root/Unlock bootloader, supportting Android 5.0 ~ 10.0